Sid Vicious: Death and aftermath

-By the time of Sid's death, he and Nancy were internationally notorious.
-His death made the front pages of most New York newspapers for days, and Robison's apartment building was thronged by reporters.
-She would soon change her name.
-The first of many posthumous albums appeared in 1980; Sid Vicious, released by EMI sub-label Innocent Records, has as its jacket image the photo of Vicious' body being removed from 63 Bank St.
+By the time of Vicious's death, he and Spungen were internationally notorious.
+His death made the front pages of most New York newspapers for days, and Robinson's apartment building was thronged by reporters.
+Robinson would soon change her name.
+The first of many posthumous albums appeared in 1980; Sid Vicious, released by EMI sub-label Innocent Records, has as its jacket image the photo of Vicious's body being removed from 63 Bank St.